Indianapolis Personal Injury Lawyer

 In a study published by The Injury and Violence Prevention Program of the Indiana State Department of Health (ISDH), the following was found:

-More than 10,000 fatalities resulted from injury, which accounted for 6 percent of all deaths in Indiana.
+More than 10,000 fatalities resulted from the injury, which accounted for 6 percent of all deaths in Indiana.
 Unintentional injuries were the 5th leading cause of death for all ages and the leading cause for persons aged 1 to 34 years.
 The five leading causes of all unintentional injury deaths were car accidents (41.5 percent), unspecified (12 percent), falls (12 percent), suffocation (8 percent), and poisonings (7 percent).

 Unintentional injuries comprised 84 percent of all injury-related hospital admissions.
 The five leading causes of injury-related hospitalizations were falls (46 percent), car accidents (16 percent), poisoning (16 percent), struck by/against (4 percent), and other transport (3 percent).